Updated on: April 19, 2021

 - Clearly defining the endpoints and goals of the development program

-Given these advantages, it’s always advisable to seek the FDA’s guidance early in a drug’s development.
-The first step is to submit a Pre-IND meeting request letter with the questions for the FDA to answer.
+Given these advantages, it is always advisable to seek the FDA’s guidance early in a drug’s development.
+The first step is to prepare a Pre-IND (or PIND) meeting request submission with the questions for the FDA to answer.
 Asking the appropriate questions is critical because the FDA uses information in the request letter to determine (a) if a face-to-face or teleconference meeting or written responses should be granted (or denied) and (b) which reviewers will be at the meeting to facilitate a productive discussion.

 The key to a successful Pre-IND meeting is getting clarity from FDA reviewers on what development activities are necessary to work toward NDA approval.
-This clarity allows the Sponsor to estimate the cost, duration, and potential risks of the program and is especially important when developing a 505(b)(2) product.
-To gain this understanding, Sponsors must ask the right questions in the right way.
+This clarity allows the sponsor to estimate the cost, duration, and potential risks of the program and is especially important for complex development programs.
+To gain this understanding, sponsors must ask the right questions in the right way.

 Be Clear and Specific